-Under the supervision of the firm’s Partner Olena Omelchenko the International Trade Practice team of Ilyashev & Partners Law Firm successfully protected the interests of Ukrainian manufacturers-members of the Ukrainian Autoclaved Aerated Concrete Producers Association in the anti-dumping investigation on imports of gas-concrete blocks originating in the Republic of Belarus.
+Under the supervision of the firm’s Partner Olena Omelchenko the International Trade Practice team of Ilyashev & Partners Law Firm successfully protected the interests of Ukrainian manufacturers-members of the Ukrainian Autoclaved Aerated Concrete Producers Association (VAAG) in the anti-dumping investigation on imports of gas-concrete blocks originating in the Republic of Belarus.

 Further to the results of the anti-dumping investigation, the Interagency Commission for International Trade upheld a decision No. AD-437/2020/4411-03 dated 21 February 2020 on the application of a final anti-dumping duty at the level of 34.19% on imports into Ukraine of the products with the following properties: construction blocks of cellular structural and thermal insulation concrete (gas-concrete blocks) with a density in solid form of not more than 1700 kg/m3 of white or light gray colors (dry), or of gray color (wet), falling under code 6810 10 11 00 according to UKTVED (Ukrainian Commodity Coding System) classification, the country of origin of which is the Republic of Belarus.